Sidney Crosby: Personal life

 Crosby rarely discusses his personal life and avoids social media.
 Andy O'Brien, Crosby's fitness trainer for over 15 years, has said: "He [Crosby] wants to be one of the guys and doesn't really seek to separate himself or get special treatment in any way...
 He takes a lot of enjoyment in the regular, simple things in life and having a normal, ordinary routine".
-Greg Powers described Crosby as essentially the brother of Lemieux's son Austin, as he lived with Lemieux's family in Sewickley, Pennsylvania from 2005 until 2010.
-In the spring of 2010, Crosby purchased his own home in the same area.
-In June 2006, he bought his first house on Grand Lake in Halifax, Nova Scotia.
+Greg Powers described Crosby as essentially the brother of Lemieux's son Austin, as he lived with Lemieux's family in Sewickley, Pennsylvania, from 2005 until 2010.
+In May 2010, Crosby purchased his own home in the same area.
+In June 2006, he had bought his first house on Grand Lake in Halifax, Nova Scotia.

 On May 29, 2010, it was announced that Crosby would sign the richest endorsement contract in NHL history with Reebok, expected to pay Crosby $1.4 million per year for five to seven years.
 In 2015, he signed a six-year endorsement contract with Adidas.
 Crosby also has endorsement deals with Bell, Tim Hortons, and Gatorade.
 Regarded as one of Canada's "legendary goal-scorers and storied leaders", Crosby was featured in Canada Post's NHL Great Canadian Forwards stamp collection, alongside Phil Esposito, Guy Lafleur, Darryl Sittler, Mark Messier, and Steve Yzerman.
-In 2016, he won an Emmy Award for his role in There's No Place Like Home With Sidney Crosby.
+In September 2016, he won an Emmy Award for his role in There's No Place Like Home With Sidney Crosby.
 He also won for his participation in the Merci Sidney video that followed his return to Rimouski for his QMJHL jersey retirement ceremony.

 Crosby has a younger sister named Taylor who is a hockey goaltender.
-Like her brother, she went to high school at Shattuck-Saint Mary's in Faribault, Minnesota to play with the school's hockey program.
+Like her brother, she went to high school at Shattuck-Saint Mary's in Faribault, Minnesota, to play with the school's hockey program.
 In 2014, Taylor joined the Northeastern Huskies women's ice hockey team as a freshman at Northeastern University in Boston.
 In 2015, she transferred to Minnesota's St. Cloud State University and played with the St. Cloud State Huskies women's ice hockey team through to graduation at the end of the 2017–18 school year.

 Crosby continues to be active in the community in Cole Harbour, Nova Scotia.
 He created the Sidney Crosby Foundation in 2009, an organization committed to helping charities benefiting children.
 In 2015, he started a hockey school in Cole Harbour.
 His "Little Penguins Program" has provided free equipment and lessons to more than ten thousand local youngsters in Pittsburgh.

-On November 3, 2021, Crosby tested positive for COVID-19 with "mild symptoms".